Cinema of Germany: 1918–1933 Weimar Republic

 One of the main film genres associated with the Weimar Republic cinema is German Expressionism which was inspired by the expressionist movement in art.
 Expressionist movies relied heavily on symbolism and artistic imagery rather than stark realism to tell their stories.
-Given the grim mood in post-WWI, it was not surprising that these films focused heavily on crime and horror.
+Given the grim mood in post-World War I, it was not surprising that these films focused heavily on crime and horror.
 The film usually credited with sparking the popularity of expressionism is Robert Wiene's The Cabinet of Dr. Caligari (1920), produced by Erich Pommer.
 The film tells the story of a demented hypnotist who is using a sleepwalker to perform a series of murders.
 The film featured a dark and twisted visual style – the set was unrealistic with geometric images painted on the floor and shapes in light and shadow cast on walls, the acting was exaggerated and the costumes bizarre.
 These stylistic elements became trademarks of this cinematic movement.
 Other notable works of Expressionism are Friedrich Wilhelm Murnau's Nosferatu (1922), a classic period-piece horror film that remains the first feature-length film adaptation of Bram Stoker's Dracula, Carl Boese and Paul Wegener's The Golem: How He Came Into the World (1920), a Gothic retelling of the Jewish folktale, and Metropolis (1927), a legendary science-fiction epic directed by Fritz Lang.
 The Expressionist movement began to wane during the mid-1920s, but perhaps the fact that its main creators moved to Hollywood, California, allowed this style to remain influential in world cinema for years to come, particularly in American horror films and film noir and in the works of European directors such as Jean Cocteau and Ingmar Bergman.

 Despite its significance, expressionist cinema was not the dominant genre of this era.
 Many other genres such as period dramas, melodramas, romantic comedies, and films of social and political nature, were much more prevalent and definitely more popular.

 The "master" of period-dramas was undoubtedly Ernst Lubitsch.
-His most notable films of this genre were Madame DuBarry (1919) which portrayed the French Revolution through the eyes of the King of France's mistress, and the film Anna Boleyn (1920) on the tragic end of King Henry VIII's second wife.
+His most notable films of this genre were Madame Dubarry (1919) which portrayed King Louis XV of France's mistress, and Anna Boleyn (1920) on the tragic end of King Henry VIII's second wife.
 In these films, Lubitsch presented prominent historic personalities who are caught up by their weaknesses and petty urges and thus, ironically, become responsible for huge historical events.
 Despite modest budgets, his films included extravagant scenes which were meant to appeal to a wide audience and insure a wide international distribution.